great-case.com

 Complete Fabric Catalog

-Almost any upholstery fabric may be used to cover the back panel, we encourage you to shop your local retailers and specify your fabric and color.
-We should be able acquire your selection.
+You can even shop at your local fabric store: Almost any upholstery fabric may be used to cover the back panel.
+You are welcome to shop your local retailers to select your fabric and color.

 How's it Hang?